designstem/projects/colorblindness/index-02-the-eye.md

 <!-- <f-hr style="margin:var(--base6) 0" /> -->

-~Besides these minor problems, sometimes accessing information can be really hard for Michael: offline and online.~ ~When he is new in a city and wants to take the subway, it is hard to read the maps, because they are color coded.
-Yes, in the end, he will take the right subway, but it takes him much longer than a person with average color vision.~
+Besides these minor problems, sometimes accessing information can be really hard for Micha: offline and online.
+When he is new in a city and wants to take the subway, it is hard to read the maps, because they are color coded.
+Yes, in the end, he will take the right subway, but it takes him much longer than a person with average color vision.
-~Sometimes, however, it is nearly impossible for him to access information, like in the example on the right.
+Sometimes, however, it is nearly impossible for him to access information, like in the example on the right.
 Often, websites use colors to code functions or information.
 This is helpful for people with normal color vision, because we can navigate and get results much faster.
-But people like Michael are having a hard time, because they simply cannot see, what the website wants them to do.
+But people like Micha are having a hard time, because they simply cannot see, what the website wants them to do.
 I remember Michael once sending me a screenshot, to find out what he was doing wrong while filling out an online form.
-He simply couldn't see the red marking which indicated that his input was faulty.~
+He simply couldn't see the red marking which indicated that his input was faulty.

 <f-arrow-icon /> **But why does he have these problems?** What makes him different from a person with average color vision?